SINTEF-9012/node-retricon/README.md

 	* `pixelColor`: mixed (default: 0) - color to fill foreground tiles.
 All `bgColor` values are valid for `pixelColor`.

-Returns a `Canvas` object containing the rendered image.
+Returns a `gm` object containing the rendered image.

 ## Styles